 In the following I’ll share locations we have been to, those that we liked and warmly can recommend, and where we potentially have some tips for.
 This is of cause not a complete list of must-see-Brittany-locations; we travelled 2 weeks – not 2 months – and I am sure that we could spent easily another 2 weeks and visit an entirely different set of spots and be as enchanted.

-Carnac – The Brittany kick off
+Carnac – Our Bretagne Road Trip kick off

 Carnac has one of the most extensive Menhir collection of Bretagne in it’s repertoire that you simply cannot skip.
-There are fields of ancient standing stones that are literally welcoming you, no way of getting around them, of not seeing them, of not being impressed. (we did not skip the beautiful beach or the awesome seafood neither though).
+There are fields of ancient standing stones that are literally welcoming you, no way of getting around them, of not seeing them, or not being impressed. (we did not skip the beautiful beach or the awesome seafood neither though).
 Carnac has its own version of an Hop On/Hop Off tour, a little train (keep in mind that we did a family vacation with rather small children, normally we are obviously too cool for little trains) that stops amongst others at the harbour of Carnac, the neighbour village La Trinité-sur-Mer and several relevant sites to check out the Dolmen and Menhirs